Dooders/Dooders/docs/Core.md

 Step.forward('BasicStep', dooder)
 ```

-This command will step a Dooder forward based on the BasicStep logic.
+This command will step a Dooder forward based on the [BasicStep]() logic.
 This logic can vary based on user settings, but currently the default is a neural network.

 More information on Steps can be found [here](https://github.com/csmangum/Dooders/blob/main/docs/Steps.md)

 ## Policies

 Policies are the way that a model or object "makes" decisions.
-One policy takes information from the environment and makes a determination based on interpertation and evaluation of that information.
+A policy takes information from the environment and makes a determination based on interpertation and evaluation of that information.

 ***For Example:***
-The movement policy offers different options including: a neural network, rule based, and random move.
+The [movement]() policy offers different options including: a neural network, rule based, and random move.

 ```python
 Policy.execute('NeuralNetwork', dooder)
 ```

-The above command will use the movement policy to create a neural network for the Dooder to use to find energy (learning by experience).
+This code will use the movement policy to create a neural network for the Dooder to learn to find energy (learning by experience).
 More details on how a dooder can learn is [here]().

 More information on Policies can be found [here](https://github.com/csmangum/Dooders/blob/main/docs/Policies.md)